presidential-innovation-fellows/pif-website/apply/track-software-and-infrastructure.md

 ## Key Requirements

-1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Islands)
+1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Island)
 2. You must be matched with an Agency project
 3. Suitable for federal employment, determined by a background investigation
 4. You will be required to serve a trial period